 - This is thought to be one of the reasons Freespace 2 did not sell very well, despite overwhelming critical acclaim and praise.
 Particularly bad since its predecessor, Descent: Freespace gained respectable enough sales to warrant an ad campaign.

 - This was one of the major death blows for the otherwise-stellar Gamecube game Gotcha Force.

 - The Metroid series can't decide whether to avert this or play it straight.

-- Live action commercials were made for Super Metroid (in both the US and Japan - with the Japanese commercial boasting then-impressive CGI, and strangely populated near-entirely by caucasians), Metroid Prime and Metroid Fusion (with surprisingly high-quality CGI, the former game's commercial even playing in some movie theaters at the time).
-Zero Mission had some ads as well.
+- Live action commercials were made for Super Metroid (in both the US and Japan - with the Japanese commercial boasting then-impressive CGI, and strangely populated almost entirely by Caucasians), Metroid Prime and Metroid: Fusion (with surprisingly high-quality CGI, the former game's commercial even playing in some movie theaters at the time).
+Metroid Zero Mission had some ads as well.
 But the Prime sequels had limited advertising, which considering how the original was an extreme critical and financial success, it's odd that Nintendo would choose to lower the development time and advertising budget of it's sequel, practically gave up on its highly-anticipated (and for the Wii's then-current library, much needed killer app) sequel's advertising, and then fumbled so much for the main series' attempted revival.
 What is wrong with Nintendo's marketing department?